-Tort reform proponents argue that courts and legislatures can adequately protect individuals.
-Supporters claim that the situations in which wrongdoers can be found liable have been broadened.
-They also support reform to curb frivolous lawsuits.
-Defending frivolous lawsuits increases the costs of business.
-This in turn leads to higher prices.
+---Tort reform proponents argue that courts and legislatures can adequately protect individuals.
+They claim that the situations in which wrongdoers can be found liable have been broadened too far.
+Supporters also endorse reforms to curb what they claim are frivolous lawsuits.
+Defending against such lawsuits increases the costs of business.

-Opponents of tort reform contend that some proposals jeopardize the rights of victims.
-They say it makes it harder for victims of harmful or illegal practices to seek redress.
-For example, restrictions on joint and several liability could leave injured parties without effective remedies.
-They believe judges should determine whether a claim is frivolous, and that holding defendants accountable deters future bad acts.
+Opponents of ---tort reform contend that some proposals jeopardize the rights of victims.
+They say it makes it harder for those who experience harmful or illegal practices to seek redress.
+Opponents also contend that penalties already exist for bringing frivolous suits and that judges can best determine whether a claim is frivolous.
+They say that holding defendants accountable deters future bad acts.

-Private rights of action—a private right of action allows private parties to go to court to enforce the law.
-If a law does not provide a private right of action, only federal or state officials or regulatory bodies may enforce it.
-Yet they may not have the willingness or financial resources to do so.
-Lawmakers must provide a private right of action in legislation.
-This ensures that policies intended to protect individuals can be enforced.
+Private rights of action: A private right of action allows private parties to go to court to enforce the law.
+Not all laws provide for a private right of action.
+When one is not included in a law, only federal or state officials or regulatory bodies may enforce it.
+However, they may lack the willingness or financial resources to do so.
+That is why private rights of action are needed to ensure that policies intended to protect individuals can be enforced.

-Class action lawsuits—a class action combines the claims of all the people injured by a particular policy or practice into one lawsuit.
+Class-action lawsuits: A class action combines the claims of all the people injured by a particular policy or practice into one lawsuit.
 It ensures that companies do not benefit from a violation of the law or harmful practices simply because most people will not know about or file litigation to enforce their legal rights.
 Sometimes the cost of pursuing an individual claim outweighs any possible remedy.
-In these cases class actions are a crucial tool.
+In these cases, class actions are a crucial tool.
 They also help change unfair or abusive policies or practices that affect a large number of people.
 Individuals joining together in a class action can hold companies accountable.
-Without this ability, companies that cause only a small amount of harm to many people will likely escape liability.
+Without this ability, companies that cause only a small amount of harm to many people are likely to escape liability.
 And they will be free to continue harming people with their unlawful practices.

 Critics of class actions argue that plaintiffs’ attorneys benefit more than class members.
-They also maintain that certain state courts are magnets for class actions, allowing frivolous lawsuits to proceed that award excessive damages to class members.
+They also maintain that certain state courts are more lenient toward class actions, allowing lawsuits to proceed and awarding excessive damages to class members.

 The Class Action Fairness Act requires most class actions to be litigated in federal court.
-This includes cases that raise only state law claims.
+The act includes cases that raise only state law claims.
 This may slow down the resolution of cases.
 Case resolution in federal court may be delayed because there are many more state judges than federal judges.
-Moreover, federal judges are now responsible for interpreting and applying state law with which they may not be familiar.
+Moreover, it requires federal judges to interpret and apply state laws with which they may not be familiar.
 The Supreme Court has also made it more difficult to obtain class certification.
 As a result, the availability of class actions has been limited.
 It has also weakened their effectiveness.

 Many legal rights will never be vindicated without class actions.
 For instance, the legal theory that provides relief for “pattern or practice” cases requires that it apply to more than one person.
 Legal fees to prove and recover a single consumer overcharge or protect an individual from discrimination could far exceed the remedies provided by statute or the economic means of an individual.

-A study from the Consumer Financial Protection Bureau (CFPB) found that class actions provide a more effective means than individual suits or arbitration for consumers to challenge questionable corporate practices.
-They have provided at least 160 million class members with settlements totaling $2.7 billion in cash, in-kind relief, and attorney fees and expenses over the five-year period studied.
+A study from the Consumer Financial Protection Bureau found that class actions provide a more effective means than individual suits or arbitration for consumers to challenge questionable corporate practices.
+They have provided at least 160 million class members with settlements totaling $2.7 billion in cash, in-kind relief, and attorney fees and expenses over the five years studied.
 Furthermore, the study showed that class actions push companies to alter abusive actions.

 PRIVATE ENFORCEMENT OF LEGAL RIGHTS: Policy